SIR SIMON RATTLE

 That's 14 new operas, one more than last year.
 Six were live, one was an HD simulcast, one was from PBS, two were from YouTube, Oberon was a live stream, etc. I'm pretty aggressive in finding things that interest me.
 It's important that one of these operas is by Rameau who continues to arouse my imagination.
 Girls of the Golden West is the newest.
 Artaserse by Leonardo Vinci and Theodora by Handel, viewed for their productions, were both performed a few years earlier and are not eligible for awards for this year.
 I feel I still haven't seen Oberon.

 The performance I most wish I had seen is Thaïs from the Met starring Ailyn Pérez and Gerald Finley.
 The audio was wonderful, but an HD would have been even better.
+Here is an explanation of my categories.

 BEST NEW (to me) OPERA AWARD I was pretty fuddy duddy here since I seem to have liked the older operas better.
 I can only award to performances that took place this year, so the candidates are: Le Temple de la Gloire by Rameau, The Chastity Tree by Vicente Martín y Soler, Autumn Sonata by Sebastian Fagerlund, The Exterminating Angel by Thomas Adès, and Girls of the Golden West by Adams.
 I seem not to be able to forgive Adès for the screeching sopranos.
 The winner is Le Temple de la Gloire by Rameau for the beauty of its music and its theatrical concept.